-Starts with registration of a READ command with auto precharge enabled and ends when tRP has been met.
-After tRP is met, the bank will be in the idle state.
+Read with au- Starts with registration of a READ command with auto precharge enato precharge bled and ends when tRP has been met.
+After tRP is met, the bank will enabled: be in the idle state.

 Row activate: Starts with registration of an ACTIVATE command and ends when tRCD is met.
 After tRCD is met, the bank will be in the row active state.